Founder and CEO of WashingtonExec

 Doug Russell joined WashingtonExec in August 2016 and focuses on membership retention, corporate growth and providing additional value to council events.
 He runs all of WashingtonExec’s identification, qualification and pursuit of new business opportunities with both current and prospective customers.
 Key customers include large public entities, mid-tier and small business experts in IT, defense, intelligence, cyber and health care.

-Before joining WashingtonExec, Russell spent the last 15 years in various business development roles in the commercial marketplace.
+Before joining WashingtonExec, Doug spent the last 15 years in various business development roles in the commercial marketplace.
 After living in Chicago, he returned to the Washington, D.C., area in 2009 to sell HR outsourcing to small government contractors.
-Since then, Russell has worked in business development roles at various small businesses within the government contracting realm of the broader metro area.
+Since then, Doug has worked in business development roles at various small businesses within the government contracting realm of the broader metro area.